List of languages in the Eurovision Song Contest: Spoken languages in the contest

+Amharic was due to be included for the first time at the cancelled 2020 contest.

 Language families

 Most Europeans speak one or several Indo-European languages as a first language, second language or both.
 Of the main branches of Indo-European, Germanic and Romance have been represented at every contest.
 Balto-Slavic languages, another branch of Indo-European with hundreds of millions of speakers, were first introduced to the contest by Yugoslavia and have become more common after the end of the Cold War as more and more countries with a Slavic national language participated.
 The Baltic subgroup of Baltoslavic has only sporadically appeared as these languages have few speakers outside Lithuania and Latvia.
 Smaller branches such as Hellenic languages, Albanoid, Celtic languages (including Breton and Irish), Armenian languages and others have likewise depended on whether the national broadcaster representing that language participates and selects an entry in that language.
 For example despite Irish being de jure a co-official national language in Ireland, there has been only one Irish-language entry, but two in Breton, a language that has been actively fought against by the French state in the 20th century.
 While the Indo-Iranian branch of Indo-European includes some of the most spoken languages in the world, few people in EBU member states speak one of those languages and thus their presence at Eurovision thus far has been minimal.

 Non-Indo-European languages have been appearing since the 1960s.
 The first group to appear were the Uralic languages which include Northern Sámi, Finnish, Estonian and Hungarian.
 In the 1970s Semitic languages (of the wider Afroasiatic family) which have been represented by the Maltese language, Hebrew and various varieties of Arabic first appeared in the contest.
 The Turkic languages have mostly been represented by Turkey (Azeri which is also a Turkic language has only been used for a few lines in a few songs thus far).
 As Turkey hasn't participated since 2012, the representation of Turkic languages has decreased.
+The Pama–Nyungan family of Australian Aboriginal languages was represented by Yankunytjatjara in 2024.

 Besides those languages that have notable communities of native speakers in EBU member states, there have been conlangs (languages "made up" by identifiable individuals or groups of individuals in recent times – some of the entries used a conlang devised specifically for that song bordering on glossolalia), languages from outside the EBU area as well as "dead" classical languages such as Ancient Greek, Sanskrit or Classical Latin used for songs, their titles or parts of their lyrics.